jcuanm/molinillo-mobile/README.md

    * This project uses Expo CLS version `3.0.10` (check out [this website](https://inglife.code.blog/2019/05/12/how-to-install-expo-cli-in-linux/) to see how to install)

+8. Install the Firebase CLI by executing the following command:

+   * `npm install -g firebase`

-8. Run `npm i` in your root directory to install all of the relevant node modules
+9. Run `npm i` in your root directory to install all of the relevant node modules

-9. Run `expo start` to run the project
+10. Run `expo start` to run the project
   * NOTE: If your project can't find expo, try the instructions on this link: https://stackoverflow.com/questions/33725639/npm-install-g-less-does-not-work

-10. You should now be in the Expo pop-up interface.
+11. You should now be in the Expo pop-up interface.
 Press either `a` or `i` to run either an Android or iPhone emulator respectively.
 Or you could download the Expo App from the app store and run the application on your own mobile device.

   * NOTES: An android emulator must be running already before you press `a`.
 If you're having issues with the ios emulator, try waiting for the emulator to finish loading up and then press `i` wen it is loaded.